Step 1: Check your eligibility

 Step 5: Pay the application fees

-The fee for a first application at a uni-assist member university is EUR 75.
+The fee for the first desired course of study at a uni-assist member university is EUR 75.

 Step 6: Track the application process

 - After submitting your application, uni-assist or the International Office (as appropriate) will review your file and send you a letter of confirmation if your application is complete.

 - If you fulfil the formal requirements for admission to your selected programme, uni-assist will then send your application to the International Office at Fulda University, where an admissions decision is then made.

 - Admissions decisions for study programmes with restricted entry (numerus clausus) will not be made before the application deadline.
 In other cases, applicants will receive a decision within three weeks of receipt of the documentation from uni-assist.

 - Acceptance offers are either unconditional (no additional requirements) or conditional.
 In the latter case, you need to present further documents on the day of enrolment at the latest in order to start your studies.
 Your letter of acceptance will contain detailed information of what is required.

 - Uni-assist will notify you if you do not fulfil the formal requirements for admission.
 You may resubmit your application with additional documentation, as required, in the following year.
 Uni-assist will retain your application documents for one calendar year; after that date you will need to send a new application if you wish to reapply.